 We never thought we'd see the day fighting games became free-to-play, but Tekken Revolution on the PS3 has broken down the doors on that concept.
 On the outset its basically a Tekken arcade mode: pick a character, fight either A.I. or online opponents, rinse and repeat.
 However, the coin system only allows for a certain amount of plays at a time, regenerating after a period of time, and characters can be upgraded by collecting skill points, which can then boost stats like power (strength), endurance (defense), and Vigor (affects critical hit percentages).
-Its limited Tekken, but its still Tekken, and its free Tekken to boot.
-This is the perfect way to get a small taste of Tekken if that's all you're looking for.
+It's limited Tekken, but it's still Tekken, and it's free Tekken to boot.
+This is the perfect way to get a small taste of the genre if that's all you're looking for.

-The cops vs. criminals shooter APB Reloaded has gone slightly mad since launch.
+The cops-vs-criminals shooter has gone slightly mad since launch.
 You show up for the shooting, which is competent and competitive, but stay for the lunacy of watching characters dressed up in all kinds of crazy outfits charging around the city.
-The way combat works is fantastic--you choose to be either cop or criminal and gain notoriety based on your actions within the MMO-sized city.
-Become well-known, and more opposing players will try to attack you because theyll get a larger reward for taking you down.
+The way combat works is fantastic: you choose to be either cop or criminal and gain notoriety based on your actions within the MMO-sized city.
+Become well-known and more opposing players will try to attack you because they'll get a larger reward for taking you down.

 AirMech Arena blends real-time strategy elements with the competitive MOBA framework.
 You take control of your Transformers-esque, aircraft-to-mech hero unit with the goal of constructing a base, building an army with a multitude of tanks and foot soldiers, then sending them off to destroy your enemy's fortifications.
 Whether you're taking on AI opponents or online players, winning a match becomes a balancing act between building up your units and reinforcements or just wading into the battle yourself with your almighty AirMech.

-Take the highly popular Call of Duty multiplayer model, chop it out, and turn it into its own game, and you have Blacklight: Retribution in a nutshell.
+Take the highly popular Call of Duty multiplayer model, chop it out, turn it into its own game, and you have Blacklight: Retribution in a nutshell.
 All of the main game modes are here, including Deathmatch, Capture the Flag, Domination, and more.
-Thats not to say that this game does nothing original; the HRV mechanic that shows a player everything from weak points in a wall to the location of the enemy is interesting--but you can't shoot while it's in use, making it very dangerous.
-Also, in-game weapons depots allow for mid-match upgrading, so a bad loadout choice wont always be a death sentence.
+That's not to say that this game does nothing original; the HRV mechanic that shows a player everything from weak points in a wall to the location of the enemy is interesting.
+But you can't shoot while it's in use, making it very dangerous.
+Also, in-game weapon depots allow for mid-match upgrading, so a bad loadout choice won't always be a death sentence.
 Best of all, it costs nothing to jump in, so shooter fans on PC or PS4 should give it a whirl.

 World of Warplanes isn't the only game to feature some serious dogfighting.
 War Thunder also controls the skies with its massive open-air battles and dozens of selectable planes.
 Along with the multiplayer options, War Thunder offers a few things for the individual player to enjoy, like solo missions and dynamic campaigns.
 Best of all, future updates boast that War Thunder will allow us to fight by land and sea in addition to the air we already know.
 Wargaming took two games (and a third on the way) to give us these options; War Thunder hopes to do it in one stop.
 The World of Tanks and Warplanes have some real competition here.

 Killer Instinct made its triumphant return to the gaming world when the Xbox One launched, but it eschewed the normal fighting game format in favor of something entirely new.
-You can download KI right now and play to your hearts content, though you'll only have one character available to you.
-That may sound like a drag, but it doesn't stop you from getting a taste of what the new KI is all about--and once you see the wicked combos and crazy fighting action the game is capable of, we think that's all you'll need.
-Plus, Jago is pretty awesome, so its not like you're getting stuck with a bad character, either.
+You can download Killer Instinct right now and play to your heart's content, though you'll only have one character available to you.
+That may sound like a drag, but it doesn't stop you from getting a taste of what the new Killer Instinct is all about.
+Once you see the wicked combos and crazy fighting action the game is capable of, we it's all you'll need to be hooked.
+Plus Jago is pretty awesome, so it's not like you're getting stuck with a bad character either.

 Do not underestimate Robot Unicorn Attack.
-The ingredients are all wrong --colorful, sugar-rush worlds, a looping electro soundtrack, and the limited appeal of an endless running game --and yet this is one of the best games you'll find on Android or iOS.
+The ingredients are all wrong - colorful, sugar-rush worlds, a looping electro soundtrack, and the limited appeal of an endless running game - and yet this is one of the best games you'll find on Android or iOS.
 After just one go, you'll be enraptured by its catchy presentation and moreish gameplay for hours.
-It'll get its hooks in you.
-And the best part is that there are loads of different variants, including a Heavy Metal version.
+It'll get its hooks into you.
+And the best part is that there are loads of different variants, including a Heavy Metal version (yes, really).